 The market price for our Class 2 common stock, and the market price of stock of other companies operating in the cannabis industry, has been extremely volatile.
-For example, during the three months ended March 31, 2019, the trading price of our common stock has fluctuated between a low of \$62.65 and a high of \$106.00 per share, demonstrating an unusual degree of volatility even relative to other cannabis companies during the same time period.
-The market price of our Class 2 common stock may continue to be volatile and subject to wide fluctuations in response to numerous factors, many of which are beyond our control, including the following: (i) actual or anticipated fluctuations in our quarterly results of operations; (ii) recommendations by securities research analysts; (iii) changes in the economic performance or market valuations of other issuers that investors deem comparable to us; (iv) the addition or departure of our executive officers or other key personnel; (v) the release or expiration of lock-up or other transfer restrictions on our common stock; (vi) sales or perceived sales, or the expectation of future sales, of our common stock; (vii) significant acquisitions or business combinations, strategic partnerships, joint ventures or capital commitments by or involving us or our competitors; and (viii) news reports relating to trends, concerns, technological or competitive developments, regulatory changes and other related issues in our industry or target markets.
+For example, during the six months ended June 30, 2019, the trading price of our Class 2 common stock has fluctuated between a low of \$34.25 and a high of \$106.00 per share, demonstrating an unusual degree of volatility even relative to other cannabis companies during the same time period.
+The market price of our Class 2 common stock may continue to be volatile and subject to wide fluctuations in response to numerous factors, many of which are beyond our control, including the following: (i) actual or anticipated fluctuations in our quarterly results of operations; (ii) recommendations by securities research analysts; (iii) changes in the economic performance or market valuations of other issuers that investors deem comparable to us; (iv) the addition or departure of our executive officers or other key personnel; (v) the release or expiration of lock-up or other transfer restrictions on our common stock; (vi) sales or perceived sales, or the expectation of future sales, of our common stock; (vii) significant acquisitions or business combinations, strategic partnerships, joint ventures or capital commitments by or involving us or our competitors; (viii) news reports relating to trends, concerns, technological or competitive developments, regulatory changes and other related issues in our industry or target markets; and (ix) the impact of the Downstream Merger, or failure to consummate the Downstream Merger.